 New Jersey imposes certain regulations on real estate contracts to ensure that real estate transactions are conducted in an orderly and predictable manner.
 Here are key points to consider:

-• Contracts must be in writing to be enforceable.
+- Contracts must generally be in writing to be enforceable.

-• Contracts should include a clause that states the contract is assignable, which is critical to maintain complianceduring the wholesaling process.
+- Contracts should include clear assignment language when assignment is intended, which is critical to maintain compliance during the wholesaling process.

-Non-assigned contracts bind the wholesaler to go through with the end transaction, unless they have specifically included terms for assignment of contract, which transfers their rights and obligations to the end buyer.
+Non-assigned contracts may bind the wholesaler to go through with the end transaction unless they have specifically included terms for assignment of contract or other lawful exit provisions.
 Thorough understanding of these state laws and contractual regulations is crucial to conduct lawful real estate transactions.

 To navigate these complexities successfully, one should study the laws and regulations related to real estate wholesaling in New Jersey, or consider seeking guidance from qualified professionals.